atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [153]

 ---

 ## CHAP.
 XVIII.

->Medor conducts them to the sea side, where they meet with a ship, and sail immediately for Cicilia—In their voyage they fall in with a Turkish xebeque—and after an obstinate engagement she surrenders to them—Prince Medor is sent on hoard to take the command of her, and, to his great surprize, finds his lost Florina, a captive on board.
+> Medor conducts them to the sea side, where they meet with a ship, and sail immediately for Cicilia—In their voyage they fall in with a Turkish xebeque—and after an obstinate engagement she surrenders to them—Prince Medor is sent on hoard to take the command of her, and, to his great surprize, finds his lost Florina, a captive on board.

-As Medor had offered to be their I guide, they immediately prepared for their departure, and were safely conducted through the vineyards to the seaside ;—where they were no sooner arrived, but they fortunately met with a ship that
+As Medor had offered to be their I guide, they immediately prepared for their departure, and were safely conducted through the vineyards to the seaside;—where they were no sooner arrived, but they fortunately met with a ship that
 [154]
 had been forced to harbour there by tempestuous weather—glad of this unexpected opportunity, they agreed with the master for their passage, and in a few days, with a favourable wind, sailed for Cicilia.